jchewitt/video-exercise/README.md

 #TODOs:

 - Move video data and logic to class.
- - Add scrubber component.
- - Use scrubber component inplace of default controls.
 - Add types and interfaces for data objects
- - Possible refactor some logic for better reusability
+- Refactor some logic for better reusability
- - Move applicable items to scrubber component
+- Convert event handlers to promise and incorporate handlers in scrubbing to avoid time reset on scrubbing backwards.

 #Development Setup